isglobal-brge/BigDataStatMeth/cran-comments.md

 Package size is 11.6Mb due to HDF5 C++ library dependencies and comprehensive documentation.
 This is necessary for the package's core functionality.

+### Note on previous ATLAS issues

+The package was previously archived partly due to ATLAS/BLAS issues.
+The current version has been tested with standard BLAS/LAPACK and we request verification on CRAN's ATLAS systems during review.